ranandfigma/figame/README.md

 ## Husky errors

 Run `npx husky-init` (and revert any git related changes it makes).
 Then prettier will automatically run pre-cmmit.

+## Build structure

+Plugins are weird and have to be html/ typescript text to use `figma.showUI` afaik.
+So the build process is a bit convoluted to allow us to modularly work with individual embedded_uis as real HTML/ TS files, but still embed them into the final code.ts.
+Most of the time you shouldn't have to think about this since `build.mjs` (`npm run build`) takes care of this for you, but here is how it works in general:

+- Compile all the index.ts files inside the `embedded_ui` folder to generate javascript
+- Inject the javascript into raw script tags in the HTML file.
+- Stringify the whole thing and place it in `embedded_ui/dist/{ui_name}/index.html.ts`.